dengking/Parallel-computing/docs/Concurrent-computing/Expert-Jeff-Preshing/Lock-Free-Programming/03-An-Introduction-to-Lock-Free-Programming/index.md

 >
 > `_InterlockedCompareExchange` does an atomic comparison of the `Destination` value with the `Comparand` value.
 If the `Destination` value is equal to the `Comparand` value, the `Exchange` value is stored in the address specified by `Destination`.
 Otherwise, does no operation.

-Such loops still qualify as lock-free, because if the test fails for one thread, it means it must have succeeded for another – though some architectures offer a [weaker variant of CAS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2748.html) where that’s not necessarily true.
+Such loops still qualify(有资格) as lock-free, because if the test fails for one thread, it means it must have succeeded for another – though some architectures offer a [weaker variant of CAS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2748.html) where that’s not necessarily true.
 Whenever implementing a CAS loop, special care must be taken to avoid the [ABA problem](http://en.wikipedia.org/wiki/ABA_problem).

 ### Sequential Consistency

 Sequential consistency means that all threads agree on the order in which memory operations occurred, and that order is consistent with the order of operations in the program source code.
-Under sequential consistency, it’s impossible to experience memory reordering shenanigans like [the one I demonstrated in a previous post](http://preshing.com/20120515/memory-reordering-caught-in-the-act).
+Under sequential consistency, it’s impossible to experience memory reordering shenanigans(恶作剧) like [the one I demonstrated in a previous post](http://preshing.com/20120515/memory-reordering-caught-in-the-act).

 A simple (but obviously impractical) way to achieve sequential consistency is to disable compiler optimizations and force all your threads to run on a single processor.
 A processor never sees its own memory effects out of order, even when threads are pre-empted and scheduled at arbitrary times.